-This bike is fitted with a combination of Shimano Ultegra and 105 components with a 2×11 drivetrain.
+This bike is fitted with State Bicycle Co’s own groupset components and has a 1×11 drivetrain.
 That’s an excellent setup for day-long rides on challenging terrain, singletracks, fire roads, ascents, and descents.

 Vittoria Terreno tires are difficult to top in the off-road game, so you’ll have plenty of grip, even if you don’t balance the weight perfectly well on both ends of the bike.

-Another positive aspect of Niner RLT RDO R7000 are its Shimano R7020 hydraulic disc brakes that translate into lots of ample braking power for confidence on downhills.
+Another positive aspect of the Black Label All-Road is the mechanical disc brakes that translate into lots of ample braking power for confidence on downhills.

 This is one of the best touring bikes for you if you want to travel light and fast, covering hundreds of miles in a week.

 Best Drop-Bar Adventure Mountain Bike

-Cutthroat is Salsa’s (successful) attempt at making a practical and versatile bikepacking and adventure bike.
-They built it around a lightweight and stiff carbon frame with good-looking straight tubing and plenty of eyelets on the frame and the fork.
+Gorilla Monsoon is All-City’s (successful) attempt at making a practical and versatile bikepacking and adventure bike.
+They built it around a durable and stiff steel frame with good-looking straight tubing and plenty of eyelets on the frame and the fork.

 This bike does not come with any accessories, but you can easily equip it with front and rear racks, fenders, lights, and several water bottle cages.
 Therefore, if you have the legs to do it, you can complete multi-day trips with it.

 All-City Gorilla Monsoon made it on our list because it has a reasonable price, a decent list of components, and pretty versatile intended use.

 The SRAM Apex 1 drivetrain has 11 gears in total, which is an adaptable and lightweight setup.
-The TRP Spyre-C mechanical disc brakes are basic but perform well enough when it comes to stopping the bike and your cargo on a dime.
+The Tektro mechanical disc brakes are basic but perform well enough when it comes to stopping the bike and your cargo on a dime.

-If you plan to ride on the toughest dirt roads you can find, you can easily do it thanks to Teravail Sparwood 29 x 2.2 in. tires.
+If you plan to ride on the toughest dirt roads you can find, you can easily do it thanks to WTB Riddler 27.5 x 2.4 in. tires.
 If you want to do gravel riding or spend more time off-road, this is the perfect setup.

-All in all, with the price in mind, Salsa Cutthroat Apex 1 is the best adventure bike in this category.
+All in all, with the price in mind, All-City Gorilla Monsoon Apex 1 is the best adventure bike in this category.